Carsen/PaxxNest/README.md

 <h4>Please Note: </h4>

 <p>PaxxNest is very new and the development team is limited.
-It is expected that some functions may not work as expected.
+It is expected that some functions may not work as intended.
 Please have patience as we continue to build.
 Thanks!</p>

 <h2>Features:</h2>